greenboxal/doggohub/doc/administration/raketasks/maintenance.md

 **Source Installation**

 ```
-cd /home/git/gitlab
+cd /home/git/doggohub
 sudo -u git -H bundle exec rake assets:precompile RAILS_ENV=production
 ```

-For omnibus versions, the unoptimized assets (JavaScript, CSS) are frozen at the release of upstream GitLab.
+For omnibus versions, the unoptimized assets (JavaScript, CSS) are frozen at the release of upstream DoggoHub.
 The omnibus version includes optimized versions of those assets.
 Unless you are modifying the JavaScript / CSS code on your production machine after installing the package, there should be no reason to redo rake assets:precompile on the production machine.
 If you suspect that assets